fish-king/labeling/README.md

 # labeling
+label for detection and segmentation

+# detection

-label for detection and segmentation config.ini will auto generate after first running, object class and object can be modified via editing config.ini
+config.ini will auto generate after first running, object class and object color can be modified via editing config.ini

+# segmentation

+different color represents differernt object or type